-This report is in line with The Children and Families Act 2014 s.69 and has due regard to the SEND Code Of Practice
+This report is in line with The Children and Families Act 2014 s.69 and has due regard to the SEND Code of Practice

-Pield Heath House School is a co-educational non- maintained Roman Catholic special school.
-Pield Heath is under the trusteeship of the Sisters of the Sacred Hearts of Jesus and Mary.
+Pield Heath House School is a co-educational non- maintained Catholic special school. under the trusteeship of the Sisters of the Sacred Hearts of Jesus and Mary.
 It is situated in the Catholic Diocese of Westminster.
 Although a Catholic school, we welcome children and young people from all faiths and from none.
 Our approach to education at Pield Heath is based upon our core values and beliefs.